javacc21/javacc21/README.md

     SCAN 3 FooBar

-## New Lookbehind construct
+## Contextual Predicates

-*Lookbehind* refers to a way of writing predicates that check whether we are at a given point in a parse.
+A *contextual predicate* is used to check whether we are at a given point in a parse.
 For example:

      SCAN \...\Foo => Bar